oracle-livelabs/oci/digital-twin/monitor-assets/monitor-assets.md

 In this session, we will show you how to and make predictions with new data using Anomaly Detection model, and how to generate notification message when there is anomaly detected by the model.

 Monitoring asset uptime is key to any business that involves connected assets.
 Whether we monitor the asset on the board or off the board, we need a solution that can flexibly adapt to the business conditions.
-OCI anomaly detection service uses Oracle MSET-2 algorithm can detect the anomaly signals at early stage.
+OCI anomaly detection service uses multivariate algorithm can detect the anomaly signals at early stage.

 *Estimated Time*: 20 minutes

 ### Objectives

+* Generate test data with anomaly in the fleet use Digital Twin
+* Detect anomaly and generate notification message
-* Learn the monitoring reference architecture streaming, anomaly detection service and notification
+* Learn the asset monitoring reference architecture use streaming, anomaly detection service and notification
-* Generate anomaly with an instance in the fleet

 ## Task 1: Simulate anomaly by adjusting the running condition